tanaos/cognitor/README.md

 ### Integrate with your applications

-When the docker container is running, Cognitor exposes a REST API at `http://localhost:7530` which you can use to query the indexed data, manage collections and index more documents.
-You can visit the Swagger UI at `http://localhost:7530/docs`.
+When its docker container is running, Cognitor exposes a REST API at [`http://localhost:7530`](http://localhost:7530) which you can use to query the indexed data, manage collections and index more documents.
+You can visit the Swagger UI at [`http://localhost:7530/docs`](http://localhost:7530/docs).
 We provide client libraries for

 - [Python](https://github.com/tanaos/cognitor-python)
 - [TypeScript](https://github.com/tanaos/cognitor-typescript)